rundeck/rundeck/docs/en/manpages/man5/resource-v10.5.md

 osArch

-:   The operating system architecture.
+:   The operating system architecture.  (optional)

 osFamily

-:   The operating system family (e.g, unix or windows).
+:   The operating system family, such as unix or windows.  (optional)

 osName

-:   The operating system name (e.g., Linux or Mac OS X).
+:   The operating system name such as Linux or Mac OS X.  (optional)

 tags

-:   Comma separated list of filtering tags.
+:   Comma separated list of filtering tags.  (optional)

 username

-:   The username on the remote host to which RunDeck connects.
+:   The username used for the remote connection. (required)

-password

-:   The remote connection password.

 editUrl

-:   URL to an external resource model editor service
+:   URL to an external resource model editor service  (optional)

 remoteUrl

-:   URL to an external resource model service
+:   URL to an external resource model service.  (optional)

 *Nested Elements*